chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > Honestly, I could go on for a very long time making a list with a ton of small stuff that breaks documentation.
 It's time to get a documentation IDE bound to the codebase which breaks the fucking build when a doc item breaks.

 - (duplicate) Making the build fail unless documentation is added could help documentation purposes
 - There is a huge list of things that can make documentation go out of date.
 Perhaps this is the real issue behind why no one wants to write documentation.
-Thus, it's worth asking which medium of documentation is easier to 'update' once these changes or which is less vulnerable to such changes.
+Thus, it's worth asking which medium of documentation is easier to 'update' when they change or which is less vulnerable to such changes.

 ### Comment

 > The best documentation is when you type your question into google and receive the exact answer with a code sample (on stackoverflow).
 This is all I ever wanted, and it can't get any better.
 If the first google result is not a SO link it always makes me unhappy.

-- SO is its own form of documentation
+- StackOverflow is its own form of documentation
 - Many questions asked in the FP Slack channel could be better asked on SO with the one asking the question notifying people on the FP Slack channel.
 This would make such 'documentation' persist longer than the Slack logs.

 > If you don't have a specific question in mind then reading some documentation/tutorials is probably what you want (which doesn't happen often).